centrifugal/documentation/server/configuration.md

 be set via configuration file, but command-line options will be more valuable when set than configuration file's options.
 See description of [viper](https://github.com/spf13/viper) – to see more details about configuration options priority.

-As I promised above it's time to talk about project structure - projects and project options, namespaces and namespace options.
+As I promised above it's time to talk about project settings.